yasaspeiris/gcoderesume/README.md

     python gcoderesume.py -i EBA3_004.gcode -z 26.8

+    Note : If the Z height is a whole number, do not put a decimal value.

+    Eg : If your print failed at Z14

+    python gcoderesume.py -i test.gcode -z 14

 4. Use the generated gcode file to start the print.
 5. If you want to change the temps etc, you can easily change from the script.